eth-cscs/firecrest-training-2023/use-case-airflow-operator/README.md

  - Delete the file with the structure

 We have set this processe to be scheduled daily.

+You must edit the [airflow-dag.py](airflow-dag.py) file and set `workdir` as the absolute path to the directory `use-case-airflow-operator` and `username` as your course user name.
-For this example, we are going to simulate the creation of the structure by coping the file `si.scf.in` to the `structs` directory.
+For this example, we are going to simulate the creation of the structure by coping the file `si.scf.in` to the `{workdir}/structs` directory.

 To see the DAG on Airflow's dashboard we must copy the file to `$AIRFLOW_HOME/dags`:
 ```bash